m-farokhtabar/PPT.Interview.API/README.md

 #### Error Handling and Logging
 - Implement robust error handling with standardized error response DTOs for consistent client communication.
 - Use advanced logging frameworks like **Serilog** with **Elasticsearch** or other sinks to monitor application behavior and troubleshoot issues effectively.
+- Customize error pages using **StatusCodePagesMiddleware** to deliver user-friendly error information.

 #### Performance Optimization
 - Introduce distributed caching (e.g., **Redis**) or in-memory caching for frequently accessed database results.